 The Lemon Law Case

 To get some expert feedback about the case we contacted an automotive consumer class action attorney and presented him with the information provided by the Plaintiff and Tesla.
-Hovanes Margarian represented consumer in major class action cases against companies like BMW and Audi.
-After a 1o minute conversation Mr. Margarian made it clear that his law firm would most likely not take a case like this pointing to the potential ethical issues related to the facts presented.
+Hovanes Margarian represented the consumer in major class action cases against companies like BMW and Audi.
+After a 1o minute conversation, Mr. Margarian made it clear that his law firm would most likely not take a case like this pointing to the potential ethical issues related to the facts presented.

 As we understand some attorneys do a great job in seeking out “cases” with high PR value.
 In addition, there are some Plaintiffs who are chronic “lemon owners”.
 From Mr. Margarian’s prospective Teslas on the market are surprisingly well designed with very few problems.
 “When problems arise, the company CEO Elon Musk himself is known to even make phone calls to the owners and resolve any issues in a reasonable and prompt manner”.
-(This made me think about the Toyota’s intentional denial of the sudden acceleration problem that lead to a huge settlement in addition to millions in fines paid by Toyota).
+(This made me think about the Toyota’s intentional denial of the sudden acceleration problem that leads to a huge settlement in addition to millions in fines paid by Toyota).